 Speaking of your signature acoustic tone, the preview of your upcoming album sounds like a return to your nylon-string roots.

 That’s right.
-I’ve been recording at Okey Doke Studios in Santa Rosa, California, with producer/mixer Phil “Philbillie” Milner.
+I’ve been recording at Okey Doke Studios in San Rafael, California, with producer/mixer Phil “Philbillie” Milner.
 The first track we recorded, “Heading for the Light,” is a fingerstyle song that I actually started in Mexico last year when I went there to play a gig with Omar Torrez.
 He’s a great guitarist who now lives in Los Angeles, but his family home is in Cholula, Mexico, and while I was there we recorded what turned out to be an entire album, Cholula Sessions, in a single day.
 Cholula Sessions is fun, because it happened spontaneously with just the two of us playing guitar.

 Back to the upcoming album, “Long Way Down” is an older song that I originally wrote as an instrumental.
 I wound up collaborating on the lyrics with [former Sneaker Pimps singer] Kelli Ali, and this new version was born.
 “The Way I Loved You” features Emily Palen on violin.
 There are a few songs from the upcoming record that venture toward blues, but mostly it’s steeped in the sort of Mexican, Spanish, anything-Latin flavors that I love.